melobio/PrimeGen/README.md

 ### 2. Conversation flow example video of Search Agent
-More process instructions can be found in the './example'
+More process instructions can be found in the dir  './example'

 ![alt text](./docs/search.gif)

 ### 3. Conversation flow example video of Primer Agent
-More process instructions can be found in the './example'
+More process instructions can be found in the dir './example'

 ![alt text](./docs/primer.gif)